kcui1995/aseMECP/README.md

 ## Documentation
-We assume that the users are familiar with ASE, its documentation can be found [here](https://ase-lib.org/about.html).
+We assume that the users are familiar with ASE.
+Its documentation can be found [here](https://ase-lib.org/about.html).

 ### I. Initialization